From the Directors

 Lawrence H. Summers

-Weil Director, Mossavar-Rahmani Center for Business & Government, and Charles W. Eliot University Professor
+Weil Director, Mossavar-Rahmani Center for Business and Government, and Charles W. Eliot University Professor

 John A. Haigh

-Co-director, Mossavar-Rahmani Center for Business & Government, and Executive Dean, Harvard Kennedy School
+Co-Director, Mossavar-Rahmani Center for Business and Government, and Lecturer in Public Policy, Harvard Kennedy School